marketing | 8 MIN READ

 Your marketing tech stack is incomplete without an automated demand generation and customer engagement tool, and we have a few reasons why we think you should pick WotNot.

-Lastly, you have data.
-Data represented in a business-centric helping you identify and analyze the conversion %, the business value generated, contacts generated, geo-location-based insights to improve your conversational flow for an even higher conversion rate.
+Data represented on the analytics dashboard in a business-centric approach helps you identify and analyze the conversion %, the business value generated, contacts generated, geo-location-based insights to improve your conversational flow for an even higher conversion rate.

 With too many tasks on your hands, let’s face it, you don’t have the time to be active on your social media handles.
 You cannot overlook it, too, since it’s a critical medium for audience engagement, at least given in this digital age.